bkesterbyld/caring-amaranth/src/pages/index.md

   - type: cta_section
     title: ''
     content: >
-      We help technical founders define a market innovation path and launch with advisory services, starter capital and fundraising assistance.
+      We help technical founders craft a product direction, GTM plan and get into market fast with hands-on trenchwork, starter capital and fundraising assistance.

       Our focus is on companies building cloud-native products that leverage real-time data from machines, mobile apps, and proprietary data stores.
     actions: []